-New York City properties are assessed for water and sewer services based upon the amount of water consumed between the prior and current meter readings.
+New York City properties are assessed for water and sewer services based upon the amount of water consumed between their prior and current water meter readings.
 Water meters are read in cubic feet (1 cubic foot = 7.48 gallons).
 We bill in hundred cubic foot (HCF) units 1 HCF = 748 gallons.
 Properties are billed at how many HCF units are consumed at the current water rate.

 New York City Water Board

+The New York City Water Board is responsible for establishing water and sewer rates within the City of New York.
 Visit the New York City Waterboard website for detailed information regarding water rates and regulations.

-*Consumption less than 9,493 CCF per year will result in a full exemption of water and sewer charges for the property.
+*There are water usage limitations that may limit certain properties ability to obtain an exemption, even if they might otherwise be eligible.
+In particular, consumption less than 9,493 CCF per year will result in a full exemption of water and sewer charges for the property.
 If consumption is between 9,494 and 19,053 CCF, the property will receive a partial exemption and charges for the property will be billed at ‘one half’ the total consumption.
 If consumption exceeds 19,053 CCF per year, the property will receive no reduction and will be billed at the full rate for the total consumption.